 And on Madonna’s night, in 2012, Aaron Hernandez scored one of the Patriots’ touchdowns.
 Six months later, he shot and killed two men.and

 Colin Kaepernick and Michael Bennett and their fellow protesting players knelt for ideals that I, too, believe in.
 Pleas for justice and equality are controversial coming only from black athletes expected — hired — to run, throw, catch and dunk.On 2019-12-12 I gave a talk to the Board of Regents of the University of Washington in which I complained about Husky Football and Brain Damage.
 To each member of the Board of Regents I passed out a 2019-08-20 NYT article about sub-concussion brain-damage caused by playing football.
 According to the NYT article, when the human brain of the football player stops suddenly, tissues in the brain will be ripped apart and permanent brain damage occurs.
 On the day that I was reading that NYT artcle -- August 20, 2019 -- I walked into a photocopy shop on the Ave and I made 107 photocopies of the article for my personal use.
 On the next day, I leafletted the main campus library with the photocopies.
 On the following day, I leafletted the Allen Library with the photocopies.
 On the third day, I leafletted the Husky Union Building (HUB) with the anti-football photocopies.
 A few months later, the head Husky football coach suddenly resigned -- perhaps he had read one of my leaflets.
+The money-grubbing yes-men Regents then hired a new Husky football coach to be paid three million dollars a year to damage the brains of young men.
 O tempora, O mores!

 Return to top; or to